 (I’m tempted to make a dummy joke here, but shall refrain.)

 Something was bothering me though.
 It was Chaplin’s quote about how a day without laughter is a day wasted.
 By my calculations I’d laughed 3 times in the ‘Spectacle,’ but before that I hadn’t laughed in at least four days.
 If I wanted to catch up I’d need to laugh at least one more time.

 But it was too late, the spectacle was over.

 Resigned, I wandered through the maze of recreated film sets, my eyes whipping back and forth and practically around my head as I tried to take everything in.
-I passed the replica restaurant of the one Chaplin ate in in The Immigrant; a barber shop (from The Great Dictator) and a jail set where a serious-looking group of Chaplin devotees were watching a film screen.
+I passed the replica restaurant of the one Chaplin ate in in The Immigrant; the barber shop from The Great Dictator, and a jail set where a serious-looking group of Chaplin devotees were watching a film screen.

 The path led me into a small prison cell.
 Through the bars I could look out onto the backs of the Chaplin fans watching the screen on the wall.